LeoHolguin/post-install-config/README.md

 </p>
 <p>
-Finally, we are going to configure Help topics which helps out the users when they are a creating a ticket.
+Finally, we are going to configure Help topics which helps out the users when creating a ticket.
 We are on the admin panel already so click on help topics.
-As we can see from the screenshot above there are already topics but are going to add new ones.
-We are going to start off by adding business ritical outage, personal computer issues, equipment request, and password reset.
-We are done with the configuration of osTicket in the next project we will be creating actcaully tickets and solve them.
+As we can see from the screenshot above there are already topics but we are going to add new ones.Start by adding business critical outages, personal computer issues, equipment requests, and password reset.
+We are done with the configuration of osTicket in my next project we will be creating actual tickets and resolving them.
 </p>
 <br />